therealestblade/Godot-Template/README.md

 Finally, in the Scene Node, Create Root Node: 2D Scene.
 Name the resulting node "Game".
 Save the scene as Game.tscn.

 Quit Godot.
 Navigate to the Template folder you created.
-Copy all the files to the Exercise-02d-Godot-Template folder being tracked by GitHub.
+Copy all the files to the Godot-Template folder being tracked by GitHub.

 In GitHub desktop, you should now see the updated files listed in the left panel.
 In the bottom of that panel, type a Summary message (something like "Creates the template") and press the "Commit to master" button.
 On the right side of the top, black panel, you should see a button labeled "Push origin".
 Press that now.